Sears, Roebuck & Co. v. Stiffel Co.: Subsequent events

 A Symposium issue of the Columbia Law Review, Product Simulation: A Right or a Wrong, 64 Columb.
 L. Rev. 1178 (1964) was published containing articles on Sears and Compco after "the Editors of the Columbia Law Review [] invited several eminent scholars to comment upon the opinions."

-Stiffel is widely cited for preemption of state product protection by the federal patent laws.
+Stiffel is widely cited for pre-emption of state product protection by the federal patent laws.